nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/01-intro-to-rest-api-and-jpa/guides/02-spring-boot-rest-api.md

 - `PUT`: Update an existing resource.
 - `DELETE`: Remove a resource.

-## Hello World REST API
+## Hello World REST API In Spring Boot
-Let's create a simple REST API that returns a greeting message.
+In Spring Boot, we can create a simple REST API that returns a greeting message.

 ```java
 @RestController